DagsHub/audio-datasets/URDU-Dataset/README.md

 ## 1. General information

-The URDU dataset contains emotional utterances of Urdu speech drawn from Urdu talk shows.
+The URDU dataset contains emotional utterances of Urdu speech gathered from Urdu talk shows.
 There are 400 utterances of four basic emotions in the book: Angry, Happy, Neutral, and Emotion.
 There are 38 speakers (27 male and 11 female).
 This data is created from YouTube.
 Speakers are randomly selected.

 **The similar version of dataset is uploaded to DagsHub: [URDU-Dataset](https://dagshub.com/kingabzpro/URDU-Dataset), enabling you to preview the dataset before downloading it.**